maneet940/coding_demo/README.md

 # coding_demo
-this is my git hub reposaratory
+this is my first git hub reposaratory